15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 There are two types of coats for Chihuahuas:

 Smooth-coated Chihuahuas have a short, smooth coat that rarely sheds.
-Long-coated Chihuahuas have mostly the same coat as smooth Chihuahuas, but with extra longer hairs around the ears, neck, feet, and rear legs.
+Long-coated Chihuahuas have mostly the same coat as smooth Chihuahuas, but with extra long hairs around the ears, neck, feet, and rear legs.

 Their small size means there’s very little fur to clean up, and it’s easy to give them a complete brush.
 It’s also rare for Chihuahuas to drool, and even when they do, there’s rarely more than can be wiped up with a single paper towel.

 Pharaoh Hounds are friendly, intelligent, independent, and eager to please.
-They share a lot of similarities to the large Greyhound and Whippet, but aren’t so quick in exchange for greater stamina.
+They share a lot of similarities with the large Greyhound and Whippet, but aren’t so quick in exchange for greater stamina.

 Their wiry coat is short and fine, with a somewhat rough texture.
 Keeping their coat clean is easy, but some additional maintenance is required for their skin.